fbeeper/fbeeper.github.io/_posts/2020-06-18-VoiceOver-102-Common-Gestures.md

 With the gestures we learned so far, going back on navigation or dismissing a modal may be a hassle.

 **Swiping a Z shape with two fingers** anywhere on the screen will solve it.
 This gesture will perform those actions, and it will save us a lot of time.
-And it will rescue us when feeling trapped too.
+And it will often rescue us when feeling trapped too.

 <div class="message">
 ℹ️ The direction (or shape) of this Z does not matter!
 It is only necessary to go back and forth thrice.
 But, while getting used to VoiceOver, remembering the Zorro can be a fun mnemotechnic technique.